muskanTaza/Dash.Readme-docs/docs/Start Here/multifactor-authentication.md

 * **SMS Code** - Receive a 6-digit code via text.
 Ensure your phone number is up to date.
 * **Authenticator App (TOTP)** - Works offline with apps like Google Authenticator, 1Password, or Authy.
 Generates a new 6-digit code every 30s.
 * **Recovery Codes** - One-time use backup codes provided during setup.
 Store offline in a secure location.

+# Managing MFA

+From Settings > Security > MFA, you can:

+* Add/remove passkeys
+* Update your SMS number
+* Replace your authenticator app
+* Change your default method
+* View or regenerate recovery codes

+***

+# Best Practices

+* Enable at least two MFA methods to prevent lockout.
+* Store recovery codes securely and offline.
+* Prefer Passkeys for best balance of security and convenience.
+* Use role-based access: add teammates via Settings > Manage team > Invite Teammate so each user has independent MFA.

+# Support

+If you lose access to all MFA methods and recovery codes, contact [support@tazapay.com](mailto:support@tazapay.com).
+Identity verification will be required.